quick, easy, painless way to sell a junk car

 Scam artists are good at coming up at thinking on a whim.
 They will deliberately say things to confuse you so the sale goes their way.
 These ‘shell games’ are a sneaky way to give you as little money as possible.
 Make sure you are leery if the salvage yard isn’t being clear in trying to explain things to you.
 Make sure you understand the math.
 Don’t let the salvage yard pressure you into making poor decisions that you aren’t comfortable with.

 As you can see, there are a lot of ways you can be scammed when trying to get what you deserve for your junk car.
-Before you make any final decisions, contact the trusted professionals at Junk Car Medics to receive a free quote on your vehicle.
+Before you make any final decisions, contact the trusted professionals at Junk Car Medics® to receive a free quote on your vehicle and get it out of your hands today.